 When it comes to the success of your business, the salon client experience is everything.
-To keep your salon’s chairs filled it’s essential to make every visit to the salon an enjoyable one.
+To keep your salon’s chairs filled this holiday and beyond it’s essential to make every visit to the salon an enjoyable one.
 Yes, people do want a great haircut, beautiful hair color, and enviable styling no matter the occasion.
 However, it’s how the client feels about their experience when they leave your salon that matters.
 And their hair is only part of the story.

 People want to be pampered and to feel good about themselves.
 When someone finds a salon that provides top-level service beyond the hair, they leave feeling good and are more likely to tell others about their experience.
 It’s that experience that makes them want more and shout it from the rooftops about their great find.

 So, how do you make the salon client experience an amazing one?